akrodger/brams-math-methods/README.md

 We then compute the projection matrix of the x data points with respect to this array, minimizing the error from a linear combination of functions and the y values.
 The result is a set of coordinates, equivalent to the coeficients of either of polynomial approximation functions mentioned above.

+If you know what a Fourier Series is, then consider Least Squares to be generalization of Fourier.
+Instead of summing up a number of trig functions, we can sum up any set of linearly independent functions.
+However, the Fourier form of certain functions has the gaurantee of convergence (meaning error goes to zero).
+Least Squares only finds the smallest possible error, which may be nonzero.

 -------------------------------------------
 | Section 3: Integer Stack Implementation |